Gerri Green

-Gerri Green (pronounced Gary) (born September 14, 1995) is an American football defensive end for the Chicago Bears of the National Football League (NFL).
-He played college football at Mississippi State and was selected by the Indianapolis Colts in the sixth round of the 2019 NFL Draft.
-He has also been a member of the New England Patriots and Washington Football Team.
+Gerri Germaine Green (pronounced Gary) (born September 14, 1995) is an American professional football defensive end.
+He played college football at Mississippi State and was selected by the Indianapolis Colts in the sixth round of the 2019 NFL draft.
+He has also been a member of the New England Patriots, Washington Football Team, Las Vegas Raiders, Tennessee Titans and Chicago Bears.